 Fall Home Maintenance for Military Homeowners

-Thankfully, fall has officially arrived, which means you’re probably settled in after PCS season and ready to tackle the fall home maintenance chores that make the transition into the winter season easier.
-Or, if you’re headed out during a mid-cycle PCS move, this list of maintenance chores helps you get the house in top shape for a sale or potential renters.
+If fall has arrived where you live, that means you’re probably settled in after PCS season and ready to tackle the fall home maintenance chores that make the transition into the winter season easier.
+Or, if you’re headed out during a mid-cycle PCS move, this list of maintenance chores can help you get the house in top shape for a sale or potential renters.

 Take a look at the most common fall home maintenance tasks homeowners should know about.